How to Handle a Male Chauvinist Husband : 25 Ways

 Whether male or female, there needs to be a mutual understanding about your spouse’s friends, especially if you have trust in your mate.
 These are her friends, and you want to fit in with them for that reason.

-6. If something exciting happens in his life, he should explain his excitement.
+6. If something exciting happens in his life, he should share that

 A partner should not be kept in the outside loop despite a husband’s feeling of superiority.
 He needs to share the positive moments and the negative, especially in a marriage.